You have invested seriously in sustainability. The results have not matched the commitment

 Every strategy rests on beliefs — about growth, risk, responsibility, markets, and value.
 Over time, certain assumptions hardened into unquestioned norms: that growth must be perpetual, that shareholder return outranks long-term system integrity, that efficiency equals sustainability, that circularity alone solves for ecological impact.

 Forty years ago, the world agreed on a definition of sustainable development that carried a clear hierarchy — meeting essential needs first, within ecological limits.
 Over time, that hierarchy was softened, diluted, and flattened into language broad enough to accommodate almost any interpretation.
-In this book, I trace how those subtle shifts accumulated into strategic drift.
+In this book I trace how those subtle shifts accumulated into strategic drift.